 OU1; Plume in the vicinity of the former BAE Facility:

-For OU1, EPA agreed that BAE Systems Information and Electronic Systems Integration, Inc. (BAE) would better define the extent of contaminated groundwater and document the findings in a Pre-Design Investigation (PDI) Report.
+- For OU1, EPA agreed that BAE Systems Information and Electronic Systems Integration, Inc. (BAE) could better define the extent of contaminated groundwater and document the findings in a Pre-Design Investigation (PDI) Report.
 In addition to these investigations, BAE conducted a pilot test to evaluate the possible use of soil vapor extraction (SVE) and/or dual-phase extraction, which combines SVE and groundwater extraction and treatment technologies.

 OU2; Plume in the vicinity of the former Stabilus Facility:

 - EPA issued a Record of Decision (ROD) for interim action on September 7, 2011.